arminderk/NotesApi/README.md

 # NotesApi

-A JSON API created using Laravel to allow users the ability to perform CRUD operations on notes.
+A RESTful API created using Laravel to allow users the ability to perform CRUD operations on notes.

 # Running the API